-One man discovers his happy place: upside down on a peaceful river in Humboldt County.
+One man discovers his happy place: upside down on a peaceful river deep in Klamath National Forest.

 With the windows open, the Humboldt County countryside smelled like a Grateful Dead concert.
 Cannabis is the economy and identity of this far-northwestern corner of California as corn is to Iowa.
 My driver eagerly explained that he was moonlighting.
 His real job was growing marijuana.
 “Medicinal or recreational?”
 I asked.
 “It’s kind of a gray area,” he answered.